 Which of these pictures LIES about Dr. Tatar and which shows the TRUTH?

-Deborah Tatar is Professor of Computer Science and, by courtesy, Psychology at Virginia Tech, where she is also a member of the Center for Human-Computer Interaction, the Program for Women and Gender Studies, a Fellow of the Institute for Creativity, the Arts and Technology and Fellow of the Institute on Gerontology.
+Deborah Tatar is pursuing a “research active” retirement, enjoying the title of Emerita Professor of Computer Science and, by courtesy, Psychology at Virginia Tech, where she has been and probably still is also a member of the Center for Human-Computer Interaction, the Program for Women and Gender Studies, a Fellow of the Institute for Creativity, the Arts and Technology and Fellow of the Institute on Gerontology.
 She holds a doctorate in Psychology from Stanford and a bachelor’s in English and American Literature and Language from Harvard.
 She spent sixteen years working in industry and industrial research.

 Establishing accomplishments in Computer Science and related fields include her 1986 LISP textbook and her early CSCW (Computer-Supported Collaborative Work) projects, including her analysis of the Xerox PARC Colab project.